 The California Board of Equalization began collecting the Measure A half-cent sales tax from businesses and consumers on April 1, 2025.
-In addition to the County, Measure A requires that the County Auditor-Controller distribute a percentage of the Measure A tax proceeds directly to the Los Angeles County Affordable Housing Solutions Agency (LACAHSA), for affordable housing and prevention; and the Los Angeles County Development Authority (LACDA) for local housing production.
+In addition to the County, Measure A requires that the Auditor-Controller distribute a percentage of the Measure A tax proceeds directly to LACAHSA, for affordable housing and prevention; and LACDA for local housing production.